Lloyds Bank sale of TSB stake shows demand for UK banks

 The sale attracted interest from investors in the United States as well as Europe and buyers had been found to cover the sale within an hour of it being launched after the market closed on Thursday.

 Investors were attracted by an exposure to Britain's economic recovery via a bank which is untainted by issues of past misconduct, industry sources said.
-They see TSB as a viable challenger to Britain's "Big Four" banks - Lloyds, Royal Bank of Scotland (RBS.L), Barclays (BARC.L) and HSBC (HSBA.L).
+They see TSB as a viable challenger to Britain's "Big Four" banks - Lloyds, Royal Bank of Scotland, Barclays and HSBC.

 TSB is one of a number of British banks that have either recently listed on the stock exchange or are preparing to do so.
 The success of the latest sale could encourage other banks considering listings.